 Today is the day for Foodie Mamas.
 We are all set to share with you all delicious recipe.
 This month Kaite Lawlor from Fuchsia Freezer decided the ingredient.
 It was Potatoes for breakfast.

-Since breakfast is the first meal of the day, giving it a healthy kick start is always great.
+Since breakfast is the first meal of the day, giving it a healthy kickstart is always great.
 The main flavor of these tikis come from basil leaves and fennel seeds.
 The combination of these two herbs gives it a delicious liquorish aroma and flavor.

 These Tikkis are great to make ahead meal.
 Just make these a night before and pop into the refrigerator.
 Next morning you just have to shallow fry a bit and serve.
 Even better, make these night ahead and morning time just heat them in a microwave and serve.

 Potatoes are comfort food, but they are nutritious too.
 They are a good source of vitamin B3, vitamin B6, vitamin C, copper, potassium, manganese and phosphorous.

 While shopping for potatoes choose ones that are firm, well-shaped, smooth, and should be free of decay.
 They should not be sprouting or have green coloration as this indicates that they may contain the toxic Alkaloid Solanine, which can not only give an undesirable taste but can also cause health conditions such as circulatory and respiratory depression, headaches, and diarrhea.

 At times, stores offer already cleaned potatoes.
 If possible, these potatoes should be avoided since their protective coating is removed by washing leaving potatoes more vulnerable to bacteria.
 Also, already cleaned potatoes are also more expensive than the normal ones.

-- 4 potatoes (boiled)
+- 4 Potatoes (boiled)

-- 3 garlic cloves (minced)
+- 3 Garlic Cloves (minced)

-- 1 cup bread crumbs
+- 1 cup Breadcrumbs

-- 1/2 cup mixed vegetables (steamed) (carrots, french beans, corn, peas)
+- 1/2 cup Mixed Vegetables steamed (carrots, french beans, corn, peas)

-- 2 tbs cilantro leaves (chopped)
+- 2 tbs Cilantro Leaves (chopped)

-- 1 tbs olive oil
+- 1 tbs Olive Oil

-- 1 tbs fresh lemon juice
+- 1 tbs Basil Leaves (chopped)

-- 1 tsp green chilies (chopped) (optional)
+- 1 tsp Green Chilies chopped (optional)

-- 1/4 tsp ginger (minced)
+- 1/4 tsp Ginger minced

-- A pinch of fennel seeds
+- A pinch of Fennel Seeds

-- A pinch of cumin seeds
+- A pinch of Cumin Seeds

 - Salt and Black Pepper to taste

-- In a mixing bowl, add boiled potatoes.
+In a mixing bowl, add boiled potatoes.

-- Puree the steamed vegetables and add them to the potatoes.
+Puree the steamed vegetables and add them to the potatoes.

-- And rest of the ingredients, except olive oil and bread crumbs.
+And rest of the ingredients, except olive oil and breadcrumbs.
 Mix everything well.
 Check for seasoning.

-- Roll it into small tikis.
+Roll it into small tikis.

-- Heat a non-stick pan.
+Heat a non-stick pan.
 Dip the tikkis into bread crumbs and transfer them to the heated pan.

-- Add the oil to the side of each Tikki.
+Add the oil to the side of each Tikki.

-- Fry them till they get brown on each side.
+Fry them till they get brown on each side.
 Once done, transfer them to a plate lined with paper towel to soak off extra oil.